Jorge Ubico: Railways and ports: the United Fruit Company

+Vagrancy Law

+On 7 May 1934, the Reglamento de Jornaleros ("Day Laborers Regulation"), which had been instituted during the administration of Justo Rufino Barrios and had become one of the principal economic mechanisms benefiting liberal landowners, was repealed.
+Three days later, Decree 1996 established the Vagrancy Law and the Road Service Law in its place.
+Under the legislation, indigenous day laborers who could not demonstrate having completed between one hundred and one hundred and fifty days of labor on landed estates were classified as "vagrants" and assigned to road-construction work without pay.
+As a result, landowners no longer needed to retain workers on their estates by force, since many laborers volunteered for agricultural work in order to avoid compulsory labor on public roads.

+Payment of the British debt

+The General Directorate of the National Police during the Ubico regime.
+The director of the police was Colonel Roderico Anzueto, a personal friend of the president.

+Toward the end of his administration, after deciding to resign, Ubico paid the debt incurred with the United Kingdom following the failure of the Central American Exposition of 1897 during the government of José María Reyna Barrios.
+The debt had been a major factor behind the efforts of the government of Manuel Estrada Cabrera to secure military and political support from the United States, partly as protection against a potential British intervention to collect it.
+Ubico delayed payment until the final stage of his presidency because he did not trust that his successor, whoever it might be, would settle the obligation.

+Ubico granted coffee plantation owners and the United Fruit Company exemption from criminal liability under Decree 2795, which stated: "Owners of estates shall be exempt from criminal responsibility ...".

 Relations with Germany

 As part of a goodwill worldwide tour promoting the Berlin 1936 Summer Olympics, in January of that year the German light cruiser Emden arrived in Guatemala.
 Its crew travelled by train to Guatemala City, where they paraded in front of Ubico's Army staff and the general public.

 Middle class

 While the middle class grew substantially during Ubico's regime, the basic character of the regime remained oligarchical and his regime primarily benefited the landowning class.
 The country's middle class, resentful of its exclusion from the government, later spearheaded the democratic revolution that removed Ubico from power.

 Napoleon

 Ubico considered himself to be "another Napoleon".
 He admired Napoleon Bonaparte extravagantly and preferred to have his photograph taken in his general's uniform.
 Although he was much taller and weighed more than his hero, Ubico believed that he resembled Bonaparte, and his nickname was "the Little Napoleon of the Tropics".
 He dressed ostentatiously and surrounded himself with statues and paintings of Napoleon, regularly commenting on the similarities between their appearances.